How to calculate your required minimum distributions (RMDs).

 To calculate RMDs on a retirement plan, take the end-of-year balance and divide it by a life expectancy factor determined by the IRS.
-These factors, or “Distribution Periods” as they are known, are based on your age and can be found online at www.irs.gov/publications/p590/indes.html.
+The life expectancy factor, or “Distribution Period” as it is also called, is based on your age and can be found online at www.irs.gov/publications/p590/indes.html.

 |79||19.5||91||10.8||103||5.2||115 and over||1.9|

-If you want, you can always withdraw more than the minimum, but remember that you will pay regular income tax on any amount withdrawn.
-It's also important to know that RMDs are required to be calculated for every qualified retirement plan you own.
+If you want, you can always withdraw more than the minimum, but remember that you will pay regular income taxes on any amount withdrawn.
+It's also important to know that RMDs must be calculated for every qualified retirement plan you own.

 |IRA 1 (Wife–Age 70)||$200,000||27.4||$7,299.27|